LeeMorinUCF/ECP3004S21/PP_Ch_02_Basic/README.md

 ## How Python Tells You Something Went Wrong

-Troubleshooting, called *debugging* is a big part of programming.
+Troubleshooting, called *debugging*, is a big part of programming.
 Over time, you will gain experience deciphering error messages and finding *bugs*.
 Some are self explanatory: